bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[21]'
       -
         type: text
-        text: ' Reconciliation from this analytical lens implies a pluri-versality in which different cosmologies, epistemologies, and colonialities can exist.
+        text: ' Reconciliation from this analytical lens implies a pluriversality in which different cosmologies, epistemologies, and colonialities can exist.
 De-coloniality disavows the universalism of white provincial knowledge and problematizes the histories of power that emerged from Europe (Grosfoguel 2016).'
   -
     type: paragraph
     content: